November 1, 2021

 After selections have been made, the selected candidates will be asked to submit a 4-6 page research proposal prior to the meeting.
 This proposal will be reviewed by the mentors and other young scholars in their small group.

-The American Psychosomatic Society (APS) is pleased to accept applications for the 2020 class of the Young Investigator Colloquium.
-The purpose of this half-day Colloquium is to bring together the expertise of senior mentors paired with postgraduate “rising star” trainees (i.e., physician fellows, residents, and postdoctoral fellows).
+The American Psychosomatic Society (APS) is pleased to accept applications for the 2022 class of the Young Investigator Colloquium.
+The purpose of this half-day Colloquium is to bring together the expertise of senior mentors paired with postgraduate “rising star” trainees (i.e., physician fellows, residents, postdoctoral fellows, and early career faculty who recently completed training).
 The selected trainees will be paired with a mentor that share similar interests.
 The goal of the Colloquium is to contribute to the academic success of each participant.
 Each attendee will have the opportunity to present his/her proposed research in order to receive productive feedback.

 - Travel Stipend